fr0xk/Scripts/Markdown/investing.md

 - The sector or industry is in favor
 - The company is hyped or followed
 - The company is facing permanent problems
+- The company has both high PE and high profit margin

 These reasons create a gap between the market price and the intrinsic value of the stock, which can be exploited by short sellers who do thorough research and analysis and have a short-term horizon.